LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/getting-started.md

 Some connectors may provide more or less functionality depending on the specifics of the provider.

 {: .important}
 Please be advised that you should create fresh bot agents for your bots.
 Using the same bot agents for ConversationBuilder and ThirdPartyBots will break both bot instances.
-This happens because only one active user session at time is possible within the ConversationalCloud ecosystem, so bots using the same bot agent will kick each other out.
+Conversational Cloud only allows one active user session per agent.
+Thus, bots created in Conversation Builder and Third-Party Bots with the same bot agent will eventually kick each other out.

 {: .important}
 Please be advised that we recommend to have one bot for 100 open and active conversations, if you want your bot to handle more load, please add more bots.